 I joined the company January 2019 as a Senior Product Manager.
 At MotorTrend, I worked on growing their subscription streaming service which is geared towards car fanatics.
 It’s a fantastic platform for those who love Roadkill, Top Gear, and MotorTrend’s incredible catalog of car content.

-When the pandemic started, I moved to another Discovery team to work on a new product that hasn’t been announced yet.
+When the pandemic started, I moved to another Discovery team to work on a new product.
 Discovery has the world’s biggest and best unscripted content library and it’s so exciting for me to work on incredible brands such as Animal Planet, Discovery Channel, Food Network, TLC, and many more.

 The pandemic has left me with a feeling of immense gratitude to be able to live and work in the US.
 I grew up dreaming about being an immigrant, achieving great things, and I’m finally doing that.
 I don’t take anything for granted so I wake up every day with immense motivation to work harder but also a lot more gratitude for being where I am and having what I have.

 In the next few years, I would like to start my own companies and go back to my roots.
 I’ll still be monetizing my passions because that’s what made me successful early on.
 A lot of people chase business ideas that seem to have a lot of financial upside, but they are usually not passionate about them.
 For me, I optimize for happiness and well-being first and that is working on things that I’m interested in that can also be great businesses.